-The horses is possibly the only mammal that has the ability to increase its heart rate to more than six times resting levels and yet remain within normal physiological compliance.
+The horse is possibly the only mammal that has the ability to increase its heart rate to more than six times resting levels and yet remain within normal physiological compliance.
 The inherent ability of the equine heart to cope with such drastic changes requires complex electrical and molecular compliance.
 The mechanisms for such compliance is not well understood and the present work will entail the application and extension of our current understanding on cardiac compliance in mice and humans.
-Additionally, an understanding of cardiac compliance will form the basis of developing strategies for the prediction, management and prevention of cardiovascular abnormalities commonly seen human athletes
+Additionally, an understanding of cardiac compliance will form the basis of developing strategies for the prediction, management and prevention of cardiovascular abnormalities commonly seen human athletes.

 The successful candidate will be involved in a multidisciplinary research project in collaboration with the Surrey and Cambridge.
 The candidate will be exposed to a range of electrophysiological (in-vivo electrocardiogram recordings, Langendorff perfused setups, sharp electrode experiments, loose patch techniques, and confocal microscopy) and molecular (western blots, qPCR, ELISA) and histological techniques.